up2moon/MapleStory.NET/README.md

 ### API Key

-API Key will be generated once you register your application on [Nexon Open API Center](https://openapi.nexon.com/my-application/).
+Register your application on the [Nexon Open API Center](https://openapi.nexon.com/my-application/) to generate an API key.

 ### Example code